lunching/RefCNV/README.md

 * avg_cov_rm
   * the minimum coverage (default = 30) that the capture region will retain for futher analysis.
 * TMR
-  * numeric vector of total number of mapped read from references (the length of the vector need to match the number of references).
+  * numeric vector of total number of mapped read for each reference (the length of the vector need to match the number of references).
 * TMR_new
-  * numeric vector of total number of mapped read from cases (the length of the vector need to match the number of cases).
+  * numeric vector of total number of mapped read for each case (the length of the vector need to match the number of cases).